sitepoint-editors/chatgpt-plugin-quickstart-js/README.md

-# ChatGPT JS plugin quickstart
+# ChatGPT JS Plugin Quickstart
 __Brought to you by SitePoint__

 Get a todo list ChatGPT plugin up and running in under 5 minutes using Node and Express.
 Tutorial located here: [Build your first JavaScript ChatGPT Plugin](https://www.sitepoint.com/javascript-chatgpt-plugin).